empayg/empayg.github.io/terms.md

 You authorise us to instruct Financial Services Providers to hold, receive, and disburse funds on your behalf; and to instruct such Financial Services Providers as to how and when funds are transferred to you.
 You also authorise us to designate which Financial Services Providers may hold settlement funds, on deposit and in trust, pending transfer of funds to you in accordance with the terms of this Agreement.

 Transfers may be initiated by you to or from your EMPAYG Account to a Financial Services Provider that you designate in the Dashboard (the “Payout Account”).
-All Transfers to your Payout Account will exclude Fees, Fines, and amounts owed to us for any reason.
 You affirm that you are authorised to initiate Transfers to and from the Payout Account.

 We reserve the right to change the Payout Schedule or to suspend Payments to you.
 If we exercise our right to withhold a Payout for any reason, we will communicate the general reason for withholding the Payout and give you a timeline for releasing the funds.

-Liability
+### Liability
 EMPAYG is a facilitator and not a mediator.
 Consumers have a direct relation with providers.
 Both may have rights and liabilities towards each other that are available without intervention of EMPAYG.

 We have no control over websites linked to and from our Website.
 We assume no responsibility for their content or any loss or damage that may arise from your use of them.